Graduate Summer Fellows Program

 If I am a master’s student graduating in May, can I apply for the summer right after my graduation?

 To be eligible, a student must have an active enrollment status with the university.
-Thus, students who complete their degrees in May 2019 are not eligible candidates.
+Thus, students who complete their degrees in May 2023 are not eligible candidates for the 2023 session.

 If I am an “ABD” doctoral candidate, am I still eligible?

 Yes.
 Doctoral candidates may apply to the program after their coursework and qualifying exams are complete as long they have active enrollment status with the university through the end of the summer.

 When are applications due, and when will candidates find out if they have been selected?